M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Recurring-Tasks/index.md

 		// Allow the base to process the start operations. base.StartOperations(vaultPersistent);

-		// Register the task queues
-		this.RegisterTaskQueues();
+		// Set a reference to the current server reference.
+		VaultApplication.CurrentServer = vaultPersistent
+			.GetVaultServerAttachments()
+			.GetCurrent();

 		// Enable polling/processing of the queue.
 		this.TaskQueueManager.EnableTaskPolling(true);